GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Capability-Mapping-Viewpoint.md

 * [System Architect](../../stakeholders.md#System-Architect)
 ## Concern
 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
-## Presentation
-A tabular format listing the relationships of Operational Capabilities to Stakeholder Requirements, Operational Stories, and Operational Process Activities.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|